hendrasoewarno/eosio.token3/README.md

 - move( const name &challenger, const name &host, const name &by, const uint16_t &row, const uint16_t &column );

 Make the create action payable;  name host  must send in tokens to start a game, naming an opponent in the memo.
 The opponent must send in tokens with host in memo in order to accept a game.
 If a non-matching amount or non-existent host is submitted, the action is rejected.
 Close cannot be called once a game is accepted, repay the host when the close action is called.
 Build a move action that can be called by the player with the current active turn.
 When a player wins, the pot is sent to that player.
 In the case of the tie, both players are refunded.

+Refactor your TicTacToe contract to work with payload structs rather than long parameter lists.

+Once done, ensure that actions pushed from cleos or EOS Studio behave as expected.

 ## Setup